HOME SEARCH ALL TOPICS

 Why fogs were so bad

-These fogs were a mixture of natural mist (water droplets) with smoke, soot and tar from countless chimneys.
-At that time almost all family homes were heated with coal fires, and factories and power stations worked from coal too.
-So a better word to describe the fogs would be 'smogs' although I don't ever remember hearing that word while I was growing up in the 1940s and 1950s.
-Smog is a contraction of the two words 'smoke' and 'fog' and was commonly used in the 1960s before the Clean Air Act.
+So a better word to describe the fogs would be 'smogs' although I don't ever remember hearing that word while I was growing up in the 1940s when dirty air was considered normal.
+Smog is a contraction of the two words 'smoke' and 'fog' and was commonly used in the 1950s and 60s in association with the Clean Air Act.

 A quotation from a Sherlock Holmes book from 1917 describes those old-style fogs well: